Hexagram #22: Mountain over Fire

-Like a sacred fire lighting up the night sky, this hexagram is about the beauty of form - the grace of the material world.
+Like a sacred fire lighting up the night sky, hexagram number 22 is about the beauty of form - the grace of the material world.
 When something is pleasing to the eye, it can fuel success and happiness.
 This is a favorable time to begin something new, alter one's wardrobe or redecorate.
 Adornment brings confidence and freedom.
 Enjoy the shifting appearances, but don't over indulge in them or they will distract you from true value.

 Changes in Line 1